Jpowell94/AnalyticStyle/README.md

 # Method
-## Selecting Disciminative Features
+## Selecting Discriminative Features

 To analyze style, I focused on various measure I can perform on the **most frequent words** of each document.
-I here take it that document specific word frequency rankings, especially as concerns so called *function words*, such as prepositions, articles, and so on, are a reliable type of **author invariant**; the MFW's of a document are a type of linguistic item that appear in documents only by virtue of being written by a particular author, with sets of words occuring across multiple documents with similar frequencies constituting an important part of an author's style.
+I here take it that document specific word frequency rankings, especially as concerns so called *function words*, such as prepositions, articles, and so on, are a reliable type of **author invariant**; the MFW's of a document are a type of linguistic item that appear in documents only by virtue of being written by a particular author, with sets of words occurring across multiple documents with similar frequencies constituting an important part of an author's style.
 In particular, I use **Craig's Zeta** measure to identify a statistically significant difference in feature distribution between the analytic part of my corpus and the Continental part of my corpus, which I have labeled the "Humanities" portion instead.
 According to Eder , Rybicki and, Kestemont in "Stylometry with R: A Package for Computational Text Analysis",

 >[The Craig Zeta metric] is popular for selecting discriminative stylometric features in a binary classification setting. (pg.
 117)